moyano83/Designing-Data-Intensive-Applications/README.md

  have side effects even if it is aborted (like sending an email).

 ### Weak Isolation Levels
-If two transactions don’t touch the same data, they can safely be run in parallel, because neither depends on the other.
+If two transactions don't touch the same data, they can safely be run in parallel, because neither depends on the other.
 Serializable isolation means that the database guarantees that transactions have the same effect as if they ran serially but this has a performance cost, therefore some systems offers a _weaker_ form of isolation.